juniper-lake/CoLoRSdb/docs/tutorial.md

 # run your workflow on GRCh38
 # replace anything in <> with your own info
+# the `anonymize_output` option
 miniwdl run --verbose \
   --cfg miniwdl.cfg \
   --dir miniwdl_execution \
   CoLoRSdb/wdl/workflows/colors_main.wdl \
   cohort_id=<your_cohort_id> \
   sample_sheet=<path/to/sample_sheet.tsv> \
+  anonymize_output=false \
   reference_bundle=colorsdb.v1.0.1.resources.tgz \
   backend=HPC \
   preemptible=false
 ```

+Set the `anonymize_output` option to:

+- `false`: if you can share sample-level data (i.e. multi-sample VCFs) with PacBio-affiliated members of the analysis team.
+This is the preferred option and allows us to more accurately merge variants between cohorts downstream.
+After cohort merging, data is aggregated to summary statistics.
+- `true`: if you CANNOT share sample-level data with PacBio.
+Only randomized data is output by the workflow.

 ## AnViL/Terra Quickstart